 In 1848, a federal treaty relinquished the last of their lands, including Waupaca.
 In June 1849, the five men from Vermont claimed land along the Waupaca River at what is now the city of Waupaca.
 These early settlers came to Waupaca looking for the "The Falls" that they'd heard so much about.
 Eventually the settlement took its name from a Menominee word meaning, "the quality of the light, or morning light on the water."

 Waupaca steadily grew around the water, harnessing the power of the falls and welcoming many more settlers, including many Danish and Scandinavian immigrants.
 The Waupaca Historical Society, located in downtown Waupaca on Main Street, strives to preserve this rich history while educating and informing the public.

-Visit one of our four facilities today and let us help you discover Waupaca's past today!
+Visit one of our four historic buildings today and let us help you discover Waupaca's past today!